Distributed Event-based State Estimation: Illustrative Example

 \subsection{Thermo-fluid process}

 As a second example, we consider distributed event-based control of a thermo-fluid process.
-In contrast to the previous example, no synchronous resetting shall be necessary here.
+In contrast to the previous example, no synchronous resetting is necessary here.
 The process has been proposed as a benchmark problem for event-based control by \cite{GrHiJuEtAl14}, and used to demonstrate different event-based methods in \citep{StVeLu13,SiStGrLu15}, for example.

 The key components of the plant are two tanks containing fluids, whose level and temperature are to be regulated by controlling the tanks' inflows, as well as heating and cooling units.
 Both tanks are subject to step-like disturbances, and their dynamics are coupled through cross-flows between the tanks.
 Each tank is associated with a control agent responsible for computing commands to the respective actuators.
 Each agent can sense the temperature and level of its tank.
 For details on the physical process, including diagrams and photos, the reader is referred to \citep{GrHiJuEtAl14,SiStGrLu15}.